 A large Cambridge primary where culture and routines do a lot of the heavy lifting.
 The school’s strengths lie in strong KS2 attainment, an organised approach to curriculum and assessment, and a pupil culture that values learning, responsibility, and kindness.
 It suits families who want high expectations in a structured setting, and who appreciate enrichment that includes music, outdoor learning, and pupil-led leadership opportunities.
 The main challenge is securing a place, especially in oversubscribed years.

-The school’s KS2 outcomes are strong, with 83.67% meeting the expected standard in reading, writing and mathematics in 2024, well above the England average of 62%.
+The school’s KS2 outcomes are strong, with 80% meeting the expected standard in reading, writing and mathematics in the 2025 dataset.
 The most recent Ofsted inspection (10 and 11 December 2024) reported that the school has taken effective action to maintain standards.

 Reception applications are made through Cambridgeshire’s coordinated admissions process rather than directly to the school.
-For September 2026 entry, the national closing date was 15 January 2026 and offers are due on 16 April 2026.
+For September 2027 entry, the verified timetable gives 15 January 2027 as the application deadline and 16 April 2027 as offer day.
 Late applications follow the council’s published timetable.

 Recent published admissions figures in this profile show 77 applications for 56 offers for Reception entry, which indicates demand is higher than available places.
 Families should treat admissions as competitive and check local authority criteria carefully.